MandoxaElemental/RNG/README.md

 [RNG GitHub Repository Link](https://github.com/MandoxaElemental/RNG)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Josue Rosales

--
+- Most of the page looks nice and I found no issues.
+The only thing I may have found to be a problematic would be that the emails are not in the code.
+Granted, adding the emails was not mentioned on the assignment page but Ken did let everyone know on slack that they should be added.
+But other than that, everything works as intended.